UltimateSpider-Man/openusm/README.md

 * `cd build`
 * `make -jN`, where N - how many threads you want to allot for compiling.
 * Copy the compiled `binkw32.dll` from `build` directory to the game's folder.
+* use this command for install zlib1g 'sudo apt-get -y install libz-mingw-w64-dev'

 License